Lao Zi — Great Philosopher and Founder of Taoism in Chinese Culture

 Lao Zi agreed and wrote down a five-thousand-words book, and gave it to this commander.

-Afterwards, Lao Zi disappeared from the public forever.
+Afterward, Lao Zi disappeared from the public forever.

 But the book he handed over before he left, named Laozi or Dao De Jing or Tao Te Ching, was widespread nationwide and formed the philosophy of Taoism in Chinese culture.